jaredquinn/esphome-wx/README.md

 Current conditions coded in the wx.yaml lambda function for the display convert OpenWeatherMap current conditions to a Material Iconset icon.
 This can easily be adapted for other current conditions reporting.

+This list changes over time with changes to my environment; refer to the current packages/ha\_sensors.yaml file for the latest definitions used in my sample code.

 # Get Started